tradingstrategy-ai/web3-ethereum-defi/README.md

 This package contains common Ethereum smart contracts to be used in automated test suites.
 This was created for [Trading Strategy](https://tradingstrategy.ai), but can be used for any other projects as well.

-As opposite to mainnet forking strategies, this project aims to explicit deployments and speed of test execution.
+As opposite to slower and messier [mainnet forking test strategies](https://www.quicknode.com/guides/web3-sdks/how-to-fork-ethereum-blockchain-with-ganache), this project aims to explicit clean deployments and very fast test execution.
-It grabs popular ABI files with their bytecode and compilation artifacts so that the contracts are easily deployable on any Ethereum tester interface.

 Smart contract support includes